hukevinxiaochen/fs-react-bp/learning/notes.markdown

 ### Testing

+tape gives us test, used to create new tests it takes an optional name string and requires a callback that fires with a new test object once all preceding tests have finished
+- convention calls this test object `t`
+- we use `expect` because it reads nicely.

+for simplicity's sake, we should restrict ourselves to using deepEqual and pass and fail

 Our testing is done using the mocha framework with chai assertion library.
 We will use the Expect style of assertions.
 We also choose to write our tests in a way that uses mocha's BDD style-interface, i.e. using describe to beging a test suite, and it for each unit test.

 [LogRocket Mocha and Chai Guide][mochaArticle]